Yandex Cloud

 • Test the L7 load balancer

-• Migrate user load from the external load balancer to the L7 load balancer
+• Migrate user traffic from the external network load balancer to the L7 load balancer

-• Keep public IP address for your service
+• Keep the public IP address for your service

 • Do not keep the public IP address for your service